SemanticMediaWiki/SummaryCards/README.md

 Summary Cards (a.k.a SUC) is a simple extension for displaying content summaries on hovered links.

-Content summaries are created using templates matched to a linked subject and will be requested via [Ajax][ajax] to improve display responsiveness.
+The content of a Summary Card on a hovered link is created by a template that is assigned to the namespace the link belongs and requested via [Ajax][ajax] to improve display responsiveness.

-Summary Cards does not require [Semantic MediaWiki][smw] but it is highly recommended to use them together in order for summaries to generate individual content (e.g. property that contains short description, image property, known keywords, modification date etc.) while building a summary.
+The extension does not require [Semantic MediaWiki][smw] but it is highly recommended to use them together in order for summaries to generate individual content (e.g. property that contains short description, image property, known keywords, modification date etc.) while building a summary.